-It reminded me that given that everything else is good, that what people really remember is other people and their actions – both good and bad.
+It reminded me that given everything else is good, what people really remember is other people and their actions – both good and bad.

-This of course applies equally in your business.
+This, of course, applies equally to your business.

 Developing your team to deliver that exceptional service that clients simply don’t get elsewhere.

 Implementing the things that only an owner/manager can.

 All the little extra things that you can do to make your clients experience in your salon special are important, but not necessarily difficult or expensive, to provide.

 Before I began writing this article, I’ve thought back over all my experiences in salons to what made them either great or totally disappointing, and I’ve made a ‘great’ and ‘not so great’ list to share with you.

 I once visited a therapist who used to massage my feet and pop on warming booties during my facial.
 No matter how busy she was, she never skipped this little pampering step, and I loved it.
 I was very sad when she moved to a new location that was too far away for me to visit.

 After she relocated, I went to a salon that always gave me a warm scented foot bath before my facial, during which time we had a casual catch-up where she asked about my current needs and concerns.
 Dimmed lights, candles, soft music, and a warm foot soak, and I was already totally enjoying my experience before my facial even began.

 My current salon provides home-made biscuit bites with a cuppa.
 They are always delicious, and I look forward to that part of my visit.
 Just something small but special.